joagre/ratatoskr/ideas/r.md

 ./src/database/backup.sa
 ./src/database/utils
 ./src/database/tablestore.sa

-./src
-./src/main.sa
-./src/database/tablestore.sa
-./src/database/backup.sa
-./src/database/utils/lists.sa
-./src/utils/httpclient.sa
 ```

-The modules `std.lists` and `database.utils.lists` has the same module
+Note the modules `std.lists` and `database.utils.lists` has the same
-name and to resolve this import aliasing is used:
+module name and to resolve this fact an import aliasing must be done:

 ```
 import std.stdio : writeln